It’s October, which means prime harvest season in Ontario!

 Nowadays, she takes her kids out to the farms.
 “They are so in love with the whole experience.
 They literally roll around in the mud, bugs, and plants, and show fangs when I tell them it’s time to go back to Toronto.
 It’s free, or a small $5-10 investment for them to get out onto a farm and get addicted to nature.”.

 Our food travels an average of 2,500 km to reach our plate by land, water, and air.
 By eating locally grown produce, we can reduce that to a mere few km!
 Think of how much air pollution we can reduce by eating food grown in the Great Lakes region.
+We can help to prevent climate change from eating local.
 Plus, eating local means supporting our local hard-working farmers.

 Not only that, but there are so many places in the Great Lakes where you can pick your produce directly from the farm.
 Skip the trip to the grocery store and bring home your own basket of apples, carrots, gourds, or whatever tickles your fancy.
 Somehow, the food just seems to taste better when you pick it yourself!